StineLykkeOlsen/website/content/about/_index.md

 # Bio

-I am a tech writer, technical translator and language afficionada, living and working in Odder, Central Denmark.

 My goal is to help companies and organizations optimize their technical communication by providing great technical content.
 As a passionate language nerd, I focus on writing concise and clear texts that are nice to read and easy to understand.

 I have successfully helped companies and organizations in the health software, first aid, educational, and technical hardware sectors with technical writing and translation tasks.